ZerglingV/N-reader/README.md

 If you like this App, you can communicate with me and [follow me](https://github.com/ZerglingV/ "Follow ZerglingV").

-Part of the content and pictures are from the network, the copyright belongs to the original author or website.
+Part of the contents and pictures are from the network, the copyright belongs to the original author or website.
 If there is copyright infringement, please contact me to delete.